Sparse online variational Bayesian regression: The basic model and method

 where $\bbE_t$ is used to (degenerately) denote expectation with respect to the iteration $t$ intermediate variational distribution, with respect to its argument, $\beta$ or $\theta$.
+This is referred to as {\em coordinate ascent variational inference} \cite{blei}.
 The first equation looks similar to the EM algorithm, however with the important difference

 where $(m_n^t, C_n^t)$ are the mean and covariance of $q^t(\beta) = N(\beta; m_n^t, C_n^t)$ (note the appearance of the variance $C_{n,jj}^t$ instead of just $(m_{n,j}^t)^2$).